 As a college-preparatory school, Dominican provides an atmosphere for intellectual growth and promotes learning as a life-long process.
-The school endorses a curriculum which stresses exposure to various disciplines, encourages academic excellence, and prepares the student to develop leadership roles in a global society.
+The school endorses a diverse curriculum which facilitates academic excellence, dialogue between faith and reason, and leadership skills for roles in a global society.

-Dominican acknowledges that parents are the primary educators who share with the school the responsibility for their daughter's education.
-Furthermore, the school recognizes that the student has the responsibility to embrace the learning opportunities offered.
+Dominican acknowledges a shared responsibility with parents, the primary educators for their daughter's formation.
+Furthermore, Dominican recognizes the student's responsibility to embrace the learning opportunities offered.
 Dominican believes that the teacher's role is to facilitate learning by challenging each student to reach her potential.